Ron Bass (wrestler)

-Ronald Heard (December 21, 1948 – March 7, 2017) was an American professional wrestler, best known under the name "The Outlaw" Ron Bass.
-His gimmick was a Texan cowboy who entered World Wrestling Federation (WWF) rings to the sound of a bullwhip.
+Ronald Heard (December 21, 1948 – March 7, 2017) was an American professional wrestler, best known under the ring name "Outlaw" Ron Bass.
+His gimmick was a Texan cowboy who entered rings to the sound of a bullwhip.

 Professional wrestling career

 National Wrestling Alliance (1971–1987)

 Heard started wrestling as Ron Bass in 1971 in the Gulf Coast territory.
 Throughout the 1970s, he performed primarily in National Wrestling Alliance territories.
 He was known as "Cowboy" Ron Bass, Sam Oliver Bass, and "Outlaw" Ron Bass, depending on which territory he was working at the time.